 - Business Development => Account Executive = Marketing Associate

-Now we’ll give you an overview of the types of jobs you can expect to have throughout various stages of your career in software sales as you gain experience.
+Now we’ll give you an overview of the types of jobs you can expect to have throughout various stages of your career in tech sales as you gain experience.

 Entry-Level Software Sales Positions (0-1 Years Experience)